What to do in the garden in September

 With the tender Herbs Basil, Coriander, dill & Mint it is best to pot them up later in the month and bring in under glass ahead of any autumn chill.

 There are several ways to dry herbs, one suggestion is blanching for just one minute and then strip leaves from stalks, lay on tray in the oven on lowest possible setting with door open to allow any moisture to escape.
-Takes about 30 mins and when completely cool place in air tight jars.
+This takes about 30 mins and when completely cool place in air tight jars.

 September in the Flower garden